Tomás Martínez (footballer)

-Tomás Martínez (born 7 June 1995) is an Argentine footballer who plays as an attacking midfielder for Melgar.
+Tomás Martínez (born 7 June 1995) is an Argentine professional footballer who plays as an attacking midfielder for Melgar.

 Club career

 River Plate

 Born in Béccar, Martínez joined River Plate's youth setup in 2001, after starting out at Atlético Béccar.
 In July 2011 he signed his first professional contract, with a €10 million clause after being linked to Arsenal and FC Barcelona.

 On 24 April 2013 Martínez made his first team debut, coming on as a second-half substitute for Mauro Díaz in a 0–1 Copa Argentina home loss against Estudiantes Buenos Aires.
 He made his Primera División debut on 23 June, starting in a 3–1 home win against San Martín San Juan.

-In 2014 Martínez made 4 appearances in the Copa Sudamericana to help River win their first continental tournament in 17 years.
-However he only made 9 league appearances on the season.
+In 2014 Martínez made four appearances in the Copa Sudamericana to help River win their first continental tournament in 17 years.
+However he only made nine league appearances on the season.

-Because chances with the first team were limited, on 18 August 2015 Martínez was loaned to Segunda División side CD Tenerife, in a season-long deal.
+Because chances with the first team were limited, on 18 August 2015 Martínez was loaned to Segunda División side Tenerife, in a season-long deal.

 In February 2016, River Plate cancelled the loan with CD Tenerife and sent Martínez on loan to Primera División club Defensa y Justicia.
 He would make his debut for Defensa y Justicia on 7 February against Unión de Santa Fe and scored his first ever Primera División goal on 17 February against Atlético de Rafaela.
-Martínez would find more success back in Argentina then he did in Spain, scoring 3 and picking up 2 assists for Defensa y Justicia.
+Martínez would find more success back in Argentina then he did in Spain, scoring three goals and picking up two assists for Defensa y Justicia.

-SC Braga
+Braga

-On 2 July 2016, River Plate sold Martínez to Primeira Liga club SC Braga.
+On 2 July 2016, River Plate sold Martínez to Primeira Liga club Braga.
 He would make his Braga debut on 22 August against Rio Ave.
 Martínez made his European debut on 29 August in a 2–0 defeat to Shakhtar Donetsk in a Europa League match.
-However, Martínez would struggled to find playing time, only making 2 more league appearances with the first team.
+However, Martínez would struggled to find playing time, only making two more league appearances with the first team.
 He would spend the second half of the season with the club's second team, Braga B.